cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 if we accept premise, possible to enforce post hoc subsidies according to ratio of probability distributions or something

 Why might this approach not be feasible?

-> The relevant data cannot be easily or securely verified.
-Distributed ledgers can notarise data but have no way to verify its authenticity.<sup>??</sup>.

-not in all cases, but verification just needs to be cost-to-forge, not perfect

 > Contingent payments are still too complex to contract and will not be efficient at scale.